Skip to main content

 ✔ November to February – Peak Visibility

-This is the prime viewing season, especially around Lake Kawaguchiko, Hakone, and even Tokyo on particularly clear days.
+This is the most reliable season for viewing Fuji from locations like Lake Kawaguchiko, Hakone, and even Tokyo on clear days.

 Times When Visibility Is Low